allegro/allegro.tech/_posts/2018-09-28-turnilo-lets-change-the-way-people-explore-big-data.md

 years we have transformed it into a more efficient and easy to use [OLAP](https://en.wikipedia.org/wiki/Online_analytical_processing) platform.

-## State of art when it comes to OLAP in Big Data
+## State of the art when it comes to OLAP in Big Data

 Having a setup like the one described above required a lot of technical knowledge and thus was not really user friendly.
-Analysts who were familiar with SQL but are also less familiar with programming had to write SQL-like queries:
+Analysts who were familiar with SQL but also less familiar with programming had to write SQL-like queries:
 HQL for Hive, almost SQL for Spark etc. Both preparing and running those queries to get the expected results were time consuming tasks which actually prevented iterative data exploration.
-We have sped up the queries by introducing [Presto](https://prestodb.io) but still there was a lot of mundane work to be done in order to answer typical business questions like: “What are the top 100 bestsellers in books category this week”.
+We had sped up the queries by introducing [Presto](https://prestodb.io) but still there was a lot of mundane work to be done in order to answer typical business questions like: “What are the top 100 bestsellers in books category this week”.